 Although not technically a class action, in In Re: Tobacco Litigation (Personal Injury Cases), a West Virginia state court consolidated approximately 750 individual smoker actions that were pending prior to 2001 for trial of certain common issues.
-In January 2002, the court severed Liggett from the trial of the consolidated action, which is scheduled for June 2010.
+In January 2002, the court severed Liggett from the trial of the consolidated action, which commenced in June 2010 and ended in a mistrial.
 If the case were to proceed against Liggett, it is estimated that Liggett could be a defendant in approximately 100 of the individual cases.